MicrosoftDocs/sql-docs/azure-sql/managed-instance/automated-backups-overview.md

 ## Encrypted backups

 If your database is encrypted with TDE, backups are automatically encrypted at rest, including LTR backups.
 All new databases in Azure SQL are configured with TDE enabled by default.
-For more information on TDE, see  [Transparent Data Encryption with SQL Database & SQL Managed Instance](/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql).
+For more information on TDE, see  [Transparent Data Encryption with SQL Managed Instance](/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql).

 ## Use Azure Policy to enforce backup storage redundancy